The stochastic encounter-mating model: Abstract

 \section{Abstract}

-We propose a new model of permanent monogamous pair formation in zoological populations comprised of $k\ge2$ types of females and males, which unifies and generalizes the encounter-mating models of Gimelfarb (1988).
-In our model, animals randomly encounter members of the opposite sex at their so-called firing times to form temporary pairs which then become permanent if mating happens.
-Given the distributions of the firing times and the mating preferences upon encounter, which depend on the sex and the type of the animals, we analyze the contingency table $Q(t)$ of permanent pair types at any time $t\ge0$.
-First, we consider definite mating upon encounter and provide a formula for the distribution of $Q(t)$.
-In particular, at the terminal time $T$, the so-called mating pattern $Q(T)$ has a multiple hypergeometric distribution.
-This implies panmixia which means that female and male types are uncorrelated in the expected mating pattern.
-Next, when the firing times come from Poisson and Bernoulli point processes, we formulate conditions that characterize panmixia.
-Moreover, when these conditions are satisfied, the underlying parameters of the model can be changed to yield definite mating upon encounter, and our results for the latter case carry over.
-Finally, when $k=2$, we fully characterize heterogamy/panmixia/homogamy, i.e., negative/zero/positive correlation of same type females and males in the expected mating pattern.
-We thereby rigorously prove, strengthen and generalize Gimelfarb's results.
+We propose a new model of permanent monogamous pair formation in zoological populations with multiple types of females and males.
+According to this model, animals randomly encounter members of the opposite sex at their so-called firing times to form temporary pairs which then become permanent if mating happens.
+Given the distributions of the firing times and the mating preferences upon encounter, we analyze the contingency table of permanent pair types in three cases: (i) definite mating upon encounter; (ii) Poisson firing times; and (iii) Bernoulli firing times.
+In the first case, the contingency table has a multiple hypergeometric distribution which implies panmixia.
+The other two cases generalize the encounter-mating models of Gimelfarb (1988) who gives conditions that he conjectures to be sufficient for panmixia.
+We formulate adaptations of his conditions and prove that they not only characterize panmixia but also allow us to reduce the model to the first case by changing its underlying parameters.
+Finally, when there are only two types of females and males, we provide a full characterization of panmixia, homogamy and heterogamy.